tvaneerd/cpp20_in_TTs/consteval_constinit.md

 // static storage duration
 constexpr int a = 100;

-int main(){
+int main()
-    // constexpr or const can be created as a local variable but cannot be modifed
+{
     ++a;                      // ERROR
     constexpr auto b = 100;
 }
+// Error since constexpr or const cannot be modifed
+// constexpr or const can be created locally
 </pre>
 </td>